Table of contents:

 - Consolidated statement of non-financial performance

 Total is present in more than 130 countries.
 The nature of its activities and its geographical footprint in complex environments place the Group at the junction of a range of society’s concerns relating to people, the environment or business ethics.
-Faced with these challenges, Total’s ambition is to become the responsible energy major by contributing to supply to as many people as possible a more affordable, more available, and cleaner energy.
+Faced with these challenges, Total’s ambition is to become the responsible energy major.

-These risk mappings enable the Group to develop sector policies according to the desired level of control.
-Total also manages its activities through internal management systems implemented at the different levels of the company (headquarters, subsidiaries and sites).
-Within this framework, the Group performs regular assessments, following different modalities, of the risks and impacts of its activities in the areas of industrial safety, security, the environment, workers and local residents’ protection, and business ethics.
+The Group manages its activities through internal management systems implemented at the different levels of the company (headquarters, subsidiaries and sites).
+The Group thus performs regular assessments, following different modalities, of the risks and impacts of its activities in the areas of industrial safety, security, the environment, climate, workers’ and local residents’ protection, and business ethics.
 These assessments are generally carried out:

 - prior to investment decisions in the Group’s industrial projects (safety and security studies, impact assessments, particularly environmental and societal), acquisition and divestiture;